 In addition to teaching in club settings and sexuality conferences, Lee has been an educator on these subjects at the university level (find his VITA here), and believes in providing educational experiences in the space where adult sexuality, personal integrity and spiritual exploration come together.
 He has also had the pleasure of being the keynote speaker at Transcending Boundaries 2010 and Kink LINCS 2013.
 As a public educator, he has developed both a cult following and a private clientele base of individuals seeking a sexuality life coach as well as a spirit worker (dedicated to the Goddess/Totem Bear), helping them find and explore the path that is right for them.

 This calling to educating about sexuality and more in an accessible manner has led to his work as a prolific writer on the topics of sexuality, kink, gender identity, community dynamics, alternative relationships, paganism, and sacred sex.
 His first book, “Shibari You Can Use: Japanese Rope Bondage and Erotic Macramé,” won the Geoff Mains award in 2008 for Non-Fiction Sexuality Writing, and has become one of the top books on the topic.
+It’s sequel, “More Shibari You Can Use: Passionate Rope Bondage and Intimate Connection,” is the first book in the field to examine not just how to do bondage using easy-to-follow full-color images with a diverse population of models from all age backgrounds, orientations and ethnicities, but also to look at the “whys” beyond this type of play.
 The book “The Toybag Guide to Ageplay,” which explores erotic roleplaying that touches on infantilism, schoolgirl, Santa Clause, and other age-based concepts, was the first written in English, opening up the opportunity for that topic to be explored from behind a previously held wall of shame.
 Lee’s third book, “Sacred Kink: The Eightfold Paths of BDSM and Beyond,” has become a keystone for the topic of the intersection of alternative sexual practice and spiritual exploration.

 His collaborative work as an author/editor has been a calling as well.
 His latest book, “Playing Well With Others: Your Field Guide to Discovering, Exploring and Navigating the Kink, Leather and BDSM Communities,” was co-written with the amazingly talented Mollena Williams, and is the first book to be written not about how to be a sexual adventurer, but also how to navigate the populations who delight in such things as well.
 As an editor, he has put together and crafted two well-respected anthologies- “Rope, Bondage and Power,” and “Spirit of Desire: Personal Explorations of Sacred Kink.”